9 Questions to Ask in an Expat Job Interview

 This is a good question to ask in any interview but particularly for an expat role where expectations are high.
 How will you know you are doing a good job in six months or a year’s time?

-What will this work experience lead to?
-Are there opportunities for promotion in your destination country?
+When interviewing for an expat role, it's essential to evaluate the potential career opportunities within the company you are interviewing for.
+Consider asking questions about what this work experience will lead to.
+Will there be opportunities for promotions in your destination country?
 The answers to these questions will help you plan your move abroad.

 Although you may not have the opportunity to ask all of these questions, asking a few of them will help you go into an international assignment with your eyes open.